-Picture-walk through the book and children discuss what is happening on each page.
-Demonstrate directionality as you read the book and pause briefly to discuss new vocabulary as it is encountered.
+Indicate your choice of book about healthy foods.
+Discuss the author and illustrator.
+Picture-walk through the book as children discuss what is happening on each page.
+Pause briefly to discuss new vocabulary as it is encountered.
 Ask and answer questions about the book.